0uranos/trademybit-switcher/README.md

 A script to switch between the scrypt and n-scrypt multipool as profitability dictates.

+Currently tested on:
-Currently tested on xubuntu 13.10 with cgminer-kalroth and vertminer
+* xubuntu 13.10 with cgminer-kalroth and vertminer
+* xubuntu 13.10 with sgminer (nfactor scrypt/scrypt)

 ## Dependencies